 \subsubsection{Generalization to \texorpdfstring{$\eta$}{}-pairing QMBS}

-We now move on to the $\eta$-pairing QMBS in the electronic Hubbard and related models~\cite{moudgalya2020eta, mark2020eta}.
+We now briefly discuss the $\eta$-pairing QMBS in the electronic Hubbard and related models~\cite{moudgalya2020eta, mark2020eta}.
 To recap, we are considering an electronic Hilbert space of spin-1/2 fermions, and the QMBS states on $L$ sites in one dimension are given by